MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 What has altered: Node outputs and the State type now include user_name, mood, last_updated, diff, and previous_graph_state.
 To make graph.invoke function, a minimal graph runner was implemented, and duplicate cells were swapped out for a single biased decide mood.

+LESSON 3

+We learnt how to use the langgraph studio UI in the browser and visualise the node in the UI by entering the graph state here itself.